pivotal/docs-tap/scc/tbs.hbs.md

-# Tanzu Build Service (TBS) Integration
+# Tanzu Build Service Integration

-By default, the Out of the Box supply chains (`ootb-supply-chain-*`) in Tanzu Application Platform make use of Tanzu Build Service (TBS) for building container images out of source code.
+By default, the Out of the Box supply chains (`ootb-supply-chain-*`) in Tanzu Application Platform make use of Tanzu Build Service for building container images out of source code.

 You can configure a **platform operator** by using